WebwerksRo/zbxwizz/docs/documentation.md

 The JS code has access to the following variables and functions:

-*   self - the current cell value
+- self - the current cell value
-*   $columnIndex - eg. $1, $2, $3, etc. - the index of the column
+- $columnIndex - eg. $1, $2, $3, etc. - the index of the column
-*   \_columnName - the name of the column
+- _columnName - the name of the column
-*   ws.sheetName - the sheet object identified by the sheetName.
+- ws.sheetName - the sheet object identified by the sheetName.
-*   ws.sheetName.col(colIdx) - array containing all the values in the column identified by colIdx.
+- ws.sheetName.col(colIdx) - array containing all the values in the column identified by colIdx.
-*   ws.sheetName.rows\[rowIdx\] - array containing all the values in the row identified by rowIdx.
+- ws.sheetName.rows\[rowIdx\] - array containing all the values in the row identified by rowIdx.
-*   ws.sheetName.lookup(lookupValue, lookupColumn, resultColumn) - lookup a value in the lookupColumn and return the value from the resultColumn.
+- ws.sheetName.lookup(lookupValue, lookupColumn, resultColumn) - lookup a value in the lookupColumn and return the value from the resultColumn.
+The lookup column and result column can be either column names or column indices.
+When resultColumn is omitted the function will return the row object which can be further queried for the data.
-*   json(object) - convert an object to a JSON string.
+- json(object) - convert an object to a JSON string.
-*   obj(jsonString) - convert a JSON string to an object.
+- obj(jsonString) - convert a JSON string to an object.
-*   lastResult - the result of the last executed request.
+- lastResult - the result of the last executed request.
-*   lastError - the error of the last executed request.
+- lastError - the error of the last executed request.
-*   data.csv - the original data set of the row when it was first imported.
+- data.csv - the original data set of the row when it was first imported.
 Imutable
-*   data.labelName - the data which has been last retrieved from Zabbix using a pull request.
+- data.labelName - the data which has been last retrieved from Zabbix using a pull request.
 The labelName is configurable in the pull request dialog (see Augmenting data) .
 Imutable

 ### Augmenting data